ecridge/icetimer/README.md

 (e.g. if more teams arrive).

-The current game is highlighted in the match list and will respond to presses of the play/pause and skip/end button controls, the latter of which advance the current game to the next game in the match list.
+The current game is highlighted in the match list and will respond to presses of the play/pause and skip button controls, the latter of which advances the current game to the next game in the match list.
 The highlight will change colour to indicate when there are 30 seconds and 10 seconds left in the current game.